The Stress Spinner Toy: How It Works For Stress And Focus

 Have you ever heard of a stress spinner?
 If not, then you might have heard of them referred to as fidget spinners or fidget toys.
 They came into the national spotlight a few years ago, and some children and adults alike swear by them as one of the best possible ways to counteract all sorts of problems, including stress.

 But are stress spinners as effective as they are touted to be?
-What is it about these stress-relieving gadgets that make them so appealing?
+What is it about these fun, stress-relieving gadgets that makes them so appealing?

 This article will explore stress spinners, also known as fidget spinners, and how they might help with stress relief.
 We’ll also provide resources for individuals who’d like to speak with a mental health professional for additional stress relief and fidget toy recommendations.

-The idea is for you to hold the spinner between your thumb and one of your other fingers and then spin it around.
+The idea is for you to hold the spinner between your thumb and one of your other fingers and then spin the device around.
 For this reason, a stress spinner may also be called a finger spinner or hand spinner.

-This sensory toy is weighted, so that once you get it spinning, with a little concentration, you can balance it on your thumb or the palm of your hand and watch it go around.
-It takes a couple of minutes for the spinner to stop if you give one a vigorous spin and balance it carefully.
+This sensory toy is weighted, so that once you get it spinning, you can balance it on your thumb or the palm of your hand and watch it go around.
+It takes a couple of minutes for the spinner toy to stop if you give it a vigorous spin and balance it carefully.

 Who can benefit from fidget spinners?

-Fidget spinners can be useful for people of any age.
-Some adults carry them around in their pockets and take them out to play with during downtime, such as during a long ride on public transportation.
-Some people find that fidget spinners have a soothing effect on the mind during these situations.
+Fidget spinners can be useful for people of nearly any age.
+Some adults carry them around in their pockets and take them out to use during downtime, such as during a long ride on public transportation.
+Some people find that fidget spinners have a soothing effect on the mind during these situations, promoting relaxation.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.